bitwiseworks/python-os2/Doc/library/stdtypes.rst

    Return an iterator over the keys, values or items (represented as tuples of ``(key, value)``) in the dictionary.

-   Keys and values are iterated over in an arbitrary order which is non-random, varies across Python implementations, and depends on the dictionary's history of insertions and deletions.
-If keys, values and items views are iterated over with no intervening modifications to the dictionary, the order of items will directly correspond.
+   Keys and values are iterated over in insertion order.
    This allows the creation of ``(value, key)`` pairs using :func:`zip`: ``pairs = zip(d.values(), d.keys())``.
 Another way to create the same list is ``pairs = [(v, k) for (k, v) in d.items()]``.

    Iterating views while adding or deleting entries in the dictionary may raise a :exc:`RuntimeError` or fail to iterate over all entries.

+   .. versionchanged:: 3.7
+      Dictionary order is guaranteed to be insertion order.

 .. describe:: x in dictview

    Return ``True`` if *x* is in the underlying dictionary's keys, values or items (in the latter case, *x* should be a ``(key, value)`` tuple).

+.. describe:: reversed(dictview)

+   Return a reverse iterator over the keys, values or items of the dictionary.
+   The view will be iterated in reverse order of the insertion.

+   .. versionchanged:: 3.8
+      Dictionary views are now reversible.

 Keys views are set-like since their entries are unique and hashable.
-If all values are hashable, so that (key, value) pairs are unique and hashable, then the items view is also set-like.
+If all values are hashable, so that ``(key, value)`` pairs are unique and hashable, then the items view is also set-like.
 (Values views are not treated as set-like since the entries are generally not unique.)
-Then these set operations are available ("other" refers either to another view or a set):

-.. describe:: dictview & other

-   Return the intersection of the dictview and the other object as a new set.

-.. describe:: dictview | other

-   Return the union of the dictview and the other object as a new set.

-.. describe:: dictview - other

-   Return the difference between the dictview and the other object (all elements in *dictview* that aren't in *other*) as a new set.

-.. describe:: dictview ^ other

-   Return the symmetric difference (all elements either in *dictview* or *other*, but not in both) of the dictview and the other object as a new set.
+For set-like views, all of the operations defined for the abstract base class :class:`collections.abc.Set` are available (for example, ``==``, ``<``, or ``^``).

 An example of dictionary view usage::

    >>> dishes = {'eggs': 2, 'sausage': 1, 'bacon': 1, 'spam': 500}
-   >>> keys = dishes.viewkeys()
+   >>> keys = dishes.keys()
-   >>> values = dishes.viewvalues()
+   >>> values = dishes.values()

    >>> # iteration
    >>> n = 0